fobo66/algolia-firebase-functions/README.md

 Starting from version 4.0.0, this library supports Node >= 10 and no longer supports Node 8.
 If you still need to support Node 8, use version 3.3.0 instead.

+Starting from version 4.1.2, this library supports only ES6 modules or Typescript.

 ## Installation

 In your `functions` directory: